FAQ

 Why is our hospital the only one that can provide 2.25 billion stem cell injections?

-Our hospital's proprietary serum-free medium (HELENE Medium), vertical culture vessels, and experienced cell culture specialists - these three elements combined allow us to maintain the quality of the stem cells while culturing and administering up to 2.25 billion stem cells.
+Our proprietary serum-free medium (HELENE Medium), vertical culture vessels, and experienced cell culture specialists - these three elements allow us to maintain stem cell quality while culturing and administering up to 2.25 billion stem cells.
+Without

-Without either of these, we would not be able to achieve this level of quality and quantity.
+any of these elements, we would not be able to achieve this level of quality and quantity.

 How do you determine the number of stem cells?

-After stem cell cultivation is complete, our hospital carries out the following three-step verification process.
+After stem cell cultivation is complete, our hospital undergoes a three-step verification process.

-First, we confirm that the target is a stem cell using the autoMACS magnetic bead separator.
+First, we use an autoMACS magnetic bead separator to confirm that the target is a stem cell.

-In addition, we use an AI image recognition system developed in-house to evaluate the viability of stem cells.
+Finally, we use our proprietary AI image recognition system to evaluate the viability of the stem cells.

-Only cells that pass all three steps are handed over to the medical department for administration.
+Only cells that pass all three steps are handed over to the medical department for use in the infusion procedure.

 https://stemcells.jp/lab/